seal-codes/webapp/README.md

 ## How It Works

-1. **Upload**: User uploads a document to the Zign.codes web application
+1. **Upload**: User uploads a document to the seal.codes web application
 2. **Authenticate**: User logs in with their preferred social identity provider
 3. **Process**: The system prepares the document for attestation using format-specific methods
 4. **Generate**: The system creates a QR code containing: